-Pursuant to a management agreement entered into between the REIT, Inovalis SA and certain other entities on April 10, 2013 amended and restated, effective April 1, 2018 (the "Management Agreement"), Inovalis SA is the manager of the REIT and provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage the operations of the REIT.
+Pursuant to the Management Agreement, Inovalis SA acts as the manager of the REIT and provides strategic, advisory, asset management, project management, construction management and administrative services necessary to manage the operations of the REIT.
 For purposes of the Management Agreement, a reference to the REIT includes its subsidiaries, as applicable.
 The address of the REIT is 52 rue de Bassano, 75008 Paris, France.
-Inovalis SA has over 3,350 employees as of December 31, 2019.
+Inovalis SA has over 350 employees as of December 31, 2020.